-Securing a mortgage with a new job is possible for the below scenarios:
+Securing a mortgage with a new job is possible if you have:

-- Applicants who have a job offer but have not yet started
+- A formal job offer but have not yet started

-- Newly qualified professionals (doctors, teachers, accountants, etc)
+- Become newly qualified in a professional field (doctors, teachers, accountants, etc)

 Lenders can decline applicants who haven’t been with the same employer for at least one year.
 Lenders that have very strict criteria often demand even more employment history.